SecDevOps has grown in popularity in recent years.

 commit to the repository

-pre-commit for checking the source code.
+pre-commit to check the source code.

-Security Gates (SAST y DAST).
+Security Gates (SAST y DAST)

 Extreme reduction of

 in the version control client